tungli/F5170-python/6_Balance/README.md

 These can be electrons, different elements or molecules, as well as ionized and excited species.
 It can be very useful be able to predict the concentration of species in time and space.

-Here, we will restrict our description to time evolution and assume two different temperatures - one for electrons, one for the heavy particles.
+Here, we will restrict our description to time evolution and assume two different temperatures - one for electrons, one for the heavy particles (gas temperature).
 The reaction scheme we will use is one for argon plasma at atmospheric pressure.
 In the picture below you will find the reactions and reaction rate temperature dependencies (third column), the data are from [this article](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.85.056404).